starburst997/android-code-sign/README.md

 ```

 I've also created a [Github Action](https://github.com/starburst997/android-publish/blob/main/.github/workflows/keystore.yml) that you can run in this repository called: **Generate .keystore**.
 It will also generate the **base64** version available in the artifact (don't forget to **delete** the artifact afterward!).

+Either the PKCS12 or JKS variant will works.

 <br/>